-Our corporate headquarters is located in Pittsburgh, Pennsylvania, where we lease over 590,000 square feet of office and industrial space pursuant to leases that expire between 2021 and 2035.
-Our Pittsburgh facilities contain R&D, operations and SG&A functions.
-We lease a test track facility in Pittsburgh of approximately 42 acres pursuant to a lease that expires in 2023.
-We lease approximately 130,000 square feet of office and industrial space in Mountain View, California.
-We also have other office and industrial facilities in San Francisco, California, Bozeman, Montana, Dallas/Fort Worth, Texas, Seattle, Washington, Wixom, Michigan and Louisville, Colorado.
+Our corporate headquarters is located in Pittsburgh, Pennsylvania, where we lease approximately 590,000 square feet of office and industrial space pursuant to leases that expire between 2023 and 2035.
+Our Pittsburgh facilities contain research and development and general and administrative functions.
+We lease a test track facility in Pittsburgh of approximately 42 acres pursuant to a lease that expires in 2024.
+We lease approximately 111,000 square feet of office and industrial space in Mountain View, California.
+We lease other office and industrial facilities in San Francisco, California; Bozeman, Montana; Dallas/Fort Worth, Texas; El Paso, Texas; Houston, Texas; Seattle, Washington; Livonia, Michigan and Louisville, Colorado.